Identity – the distinguishing character or personality of an individual

 To the outside world, he was very charming, loving, devoted…a man amongst men.
 He truly portrayed all of these things, on the outside.
 But in his heart…the place where his true self was hidden…was someone far more deceitful and conniving.

-The realization came on a day I had been visiting with my family at my childhood home, where my parents still lived at that time.
-That particular morning, my then-spouse and I hadn’t discussed any definite plans for what the day would hold.
-Having a newborn in the house, we usually just took each event as it came.
-I remember it was early evening and my mom was in the kitchen getting dinner started when he called to tell me he was coming to get me.
-I wasn’t ready to leave.
+After taking a few days to stay in and rest up from the long trip, I made plans for Kimi and I to spend the day with my mom and sisters at my mom’s house.
+It was early evening and my mom was in the kitchen getting dinner started when the phone rang.
+It was BJ.
+He told me he was coming to get us and that we were having dinner at his sister’s but I didn’t want to leave.
+It had been a long time since I’d been with my family and I was enjoying being around them again.
 However, I wasn’t given a choice.
-He told me his sister was making dinner for all of us and he wanted me and the baby with them.
+He told me his sister was making dinner for all of us and he wanted me and the baby with him.
 I didn’t understand why I had to have dinner with his family.
-Why was it okay for them to make a last minute decision about where we should eat and I couldn’t?
+Why was it okay for them to make a last-minute decision about where we should eat and I couldn’t?
 I only wanted to stay until after dinner.
 Was that too much to ask?
-Apparently, it was because, for him, it was not to be borne.

 I chose him.

 We rode in silence all the way back to the other side of the Columbia River but my mind was reeling.
 I was trying to figure out who he was back there on that country road.
-I’d never seen him that angry and all because I’d made a decision without consulting him first.
+I’d never seen him that angry and all because I’d made a decision without consulting him first?
+Was that why he got so angry?
 It was then I knew I had a lot to learn about being his wife.
 I was still very young and naive but I was confused about the outrage he displayed.
 It sure didn’t feel as if that one decision warranted it.
+Why didn’t he just talk to me calmly and rationally like he’d done the whole time I’d known him?
+He was like a completely different person.

-We had dinner at his sister’s but I don’t think I was very chatty.
-He acted like nothing had happened.
+We had dinner at his sister’s and I don’t remember being very chatty but he acted like nothing had happened.
+I was traumatized.

 I was very careful not to provoke him for the rest of our trip.
 I did what I was told and was always where he wanted me to be.
 I was thankful our baby was too young to understand what had taken place in the truck that day.
 She slept through all the drama.

 It was sometime later before I realized the magnitude of what had transpired in the truck that day.
-I am forever thankful that God’s Almighty hand was on me and I chose to go with him, as my mom had told me to.
+I am forever thankful that God’s hand was on me and that I made the decision to go with him, as my mom had instructed me to.
 Had I not, he would’ve taken me back to my mom’s, that’s for sure.
-But I also know for sure that he wouldn’t have let me take my baby with me.
-He would’ve opened the door, thrown me out, and driven off with my baby in tow.
+But I had a foreboding feeling that he wouldn’t have let me take Kimi.
+I’m sure he would’ve opened the door, thrown me out, and driven off with my baby in tow.
+The fear of never seeing her again is what made me comply with his ultimatum.

 In September of 1985, we were stationed at Fort Irwin, California.
 My sister was getting married so Kimi and I flew back up to Washington so I could be in her wedding.
 My best friend was also engaged to be married at this time and decided to move her wedding date up to the weekend after my sister’s so I could be in hers as well.
 I called and told him I needed to stay an additional week so I could be in Tami’s wedding and he refused.
 He told me Kimi and I were to come home as originally planned.